Organic Lawn Care | Gardening Solutions

 And he should be: The grass is about as green as green gets, soft as a blanket, with nary a weed in sight.

 “We draw our drinking water right from the lake,” Richard says.
 “We swim in the lake all summer long, too.”
 A few years ago, Richard and Darlene began to feel uncomfortable with their lawn care practices, which involved service from a national company that treated the grass indiscriminately with pesticides and herbicides promising problem-free growth.

 “I hated the way they put signs up on the lawn and told me not to let any children or animals walk on the grass,” says Darlene.
 “What about the birds and the squirrels?”
-The Shasteens switched to NaturaLawn of America, a nationally franchised company that provides organically based lawn care and integrated pest management, and they couldn’t be happier.
+The Shasteens switched to NaturaLawn of America, a nationally franchised company that provides organic lawn care and integrated pest management, and they couldn’t be happier.